-The unit of measure for our work will be the companies: the economy and sector will grow as the result of growing individual, and groups of, companies.
-We wish to increase both the size of individual companies (eg through revenue, value, employment) and number of companies in the agritech sector.
-The interventions and actions need to ultimately have impact for companies; specifically, companies that contribute positively to the wellbeing of New Zealanders.
+The unit of measure for our work will be the companies: the economy and sector will grow as the result of growing individual, and groups of, companies; specifically companies that contribute positively to the wellbeing of New Zealanders.
+Through our interventions and actions we wish to increase both the size of individual companies (eg through revenue, value, employment) and number of companies in the agritech sector.